“The Last Day of Pompeii” by Karl Bryullov

 Karl Pavlovich Bryullov (1799 – 1852) was a Russian painter, who is considered as critical in the transition from the Russian neoclassicism to romanticism.
 Bryullov was born in St. Petersburg; his father was of Huguenot descent.
-During his early years as an artist, he left Russia for Rome where he worked until 1835 as a portraitist and genre painter.
+During his early years as an artist, he left Russia for Rome, where he worked until 1835 as a portraitist and genre painter.
 However, Bryullov’s fame as an artist came when he began creating historical paintings.

 After returning to the Russian capital, he made many friends among the aristocracy and intellectual elite and obtained a high post in the Imperial Academy of Arts.
-While teaching at the academy, he developed a portrait style which combined a neoclassical simplicity with a romantic tendency.
+While teaching at the academy, he developed a portrait style that combined a neoclassical simplicity with a romantic tendency.
 His penchant for realism was satisfied with an intriguing level of psychological penetration.

-When his health suddenly deteriorated, following the advice of his doctors, Bryullov left Russia for Madeira, Portugal in 1849 and then spent the last three years of his life in Italy.
+When his health suddenly deteriorated, following the advice of his doctors, Bryullov left Russia for Madeira, Portugal, in 1849 and then spent the last three years of his life in Italy.
 He died near Rome.

 The Last Day of Pompeii